MUKUL-PRASAD-SIGH/RegGraph-AI/README.md

 ## 🧠 What is RegGraph AI?

 RegGraph AI is a **full-stack autonomous compliance operating system** designed for Indian SMBs.
-It continuously monitors live regulatory portals (GSTN, EPFO, FSSAI, State PT), detects rule change[...]
+It continuously monitors live regulatory portals (GSTN, EPFO, FSSAI, State PT), detects rule changes in real-time, and automatically cascades the impact across all affected businesses — triggering obligation updates, payroll recalculations, and human-in-the-loop escalation when AI confidence is low.

-**The core innovation:** Every autonomous decision is verified through a **Dual-Rail Architecture** — an LLM-powered reasoning rail (Rail A) is cross-checked against a deterministic rule engine [...]
+**The core innovation:** Every autonomous decision is verified through a **Dual-Rail Architecture** — an LLM-powered reasoning rail (Rail A) is cross-checked against a deterministic rule engine (Rail B).
+When they disagree, the system **automatically escalates to a human reviewer**, ensuring zero-trust AI compliance.

 ---
 ## 🎥 Live Demo